meese-os/meeseOS/README.md

 The React code here deploys the code to my [GitHub pages](https://ajmeese7.github.io) repo, which [aaronmeese.com](https://aaronmeese.com) is pointing to for hosting.

+To build and deploy to GitHub pages, run `npm run build` then `npm run custom-deploy`.

 ## TODO
 - Fix the muted tones on the middle nav element
 - Pick a better favicon and other logo sizes